2600hz/kazoo-php-sdk/docs/CallflowBuilder/index.md

 The pivot module requires four options to configure.

 ###method

-   The method used for the http request;
+The method used for the http request.

 ###req_timeout

 The timeout in seconds before an http request is dropped and the next call flow node is selected.

 ###req_format

 The data payload format to use.
 The optiosn are **kazoo** or **twixml**.

 ###voice_url

 The url to send the http request.

 ```php